The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 31 cities.

-Read on for more information on how the cities in Nebraska ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in Nebraska ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

 Schuyler is a city in Colfax County, Nebraska, United States.
 The population was 6,211 at the 2010 census.
 It is the county seat of Colfax County.
 The city is named after former Vice President of the United States, Schuyler Colfax.